Xfinity

-Xfinity, doing business as Comcast Cable Communications, is an American telecommunications business segment and division of the Comcast Corporation.
+Comcast Cable Communications, doing business as Xfinity, is an American telecommunications business segment and division of Comcast Corporation.
 It is used to market consumer cable television, internet, telephone, and wireless services provided by the company.
 The brand was first introduced in 2010; prior to that, these services were marketed primarily under the Comcast name.

 As of 2023 its CEO is Dave Watson, its chairman is Brian L. Roberts, and its CFO is Catherine Avgiris.
 Xfinity went from US$23.7 billion in revenue in 2007 to $50.04 billion in 2016.

 Branding

 Comcast logo from 1984 to 2000 before it was replaced with the crescent logo.

 Comcast logo from January 1, 2000 to January 27, 2013 as a corporate logo, and until February 2, 2010 for their cable unit.

 Xfinity logo from February 3, 2010 to October 31, 2017.

 Xfinity logo from November 1, 2017 to August 26, 2021.

 Xfinity's current logo since 2021 after Tokyo 2020.
 The red is replaced with purple.

-In February 2010, Comcast began to re-brand its consumer triple play service offerings under the name Xfinity; Comcast Digital Cable was renamed "Xfinity TV", Comcast Digital Voice became "Xfinity Voice", and Comcast High-Speed Internet became "Xfinity Internet".
+On February 3, 2010, Comcast began to re-brand its consumer triple play service offerings under the name Xfinity; Comcast Digital Cable was renamed "Xfinity TV", Comcast Digital Voice became "Xfinity Voice", and Comcast High-Speed Internet became "Xfinity Internet".
 The re-branding and an associated promotional campaign were scheduled to coincide with the 2010 Winter Olympics.

 The rebranding was characterized by the media as an effort to sidestep the negativity of the Comcast brand.
 Time considered Xfinity to be among the worst corporate renamings of all time, asking "Will the name change work?
 Probably not, but at least it'll sound a bit edgier when you're put on hold...with Xfinity."